gciatto/mpp4rs-slides/content/02-WOBA/_index.md

 ## Kotlin multi-platform project structure

+Kotlin enforces strong segregation of the platform-agnostic and platform-specific parts

 - __common *main* code__: platform-agnostic code which only depends on:
     * the Kotlin std-lib
     * plus other third-party Kotlin multi-platform libraries